makma/fingerprintjs.com/content/blog/default-title.md

 ### Chargeback Fraud

-<a href="https://www.cardinalcommerce.com/fraud/chargebacks/what-is-chargeback-fraud">Chargeback fraud</a> is where customers exploit a form of insurance on their credit card that (ironically) protects them from fraud.
+<a href="https://www.cardinalcommerce.com/fraud/chargebacks/what-is-chargeback-fraud" target="_blank" rel="noopener">Chargeback fraud</a> is where customers exploit a form of insurance on their credit card that (ironically) protects them from fraud.

 A chargeback gambling transaction can be initiated by a customer when they’ve lost a lot of money.
 They can call their bank, or credit card issuer, and claim their card was stolen or used without their permission.